 Why study Childhood Studies at Bristol?

-The Childhood Studies courses at Bristol are unique in being located within the School for Policy Studies, bringing together the academic excellence and policy expertise of staff from a range of related disciplines.
-This will enable you to develop an interdisciplinary understanding of childhood, and specialist knowledge of aspects of childhood, such as gender and identity, children's autonomy or global child poverty.
+Childhood studies at Bristol is unique in being located within the School for Policy Studies, bringing together the academic excellence and policy expertise of staff from a range of related disciplines.
+This will enable you to develop an interdisciplinary understanding of childhood and specialist knowledge of specific aspects of childhood, such as gender and identity, children's autonomy or global child poverty.

 The School for Policy Studies provides a supportive environment for students to flourish as independent, active learners.
 Located within the heart of a vibrant city, there are opportunities for students to engage with local organisations and put learning into practice.